Analysis

 The priority of a requirement should be one if its attributes in the SRS.

 A high-priority requirement may depend on a lower-priority requirement.
 In that case, the lower-priority requirement must come first despite its lower priority.
-Non-functional requirements that affect the architecture should receive high priority, because rearchitecting is expensive.
+Quality attribute requirements that affect the architecture should receive high priority, because rearchitecting is expensive.

 Software has a cost, which developers estimate.
 Customers should respect those estimates.
 Some features may be expensive or even infeasible.
 Sometimes changing features can make them attainable or cheaper.